Edgio

 Match Value

-• Default: By default, Edgio Security compares a match value against the request element identified by a variable (e.g., URL path or a request header’s value).
+• Default: By default, Edgio compares a match value against the request element identified by a variable (e.g., URL path or a request header’s value).

 • Count: Enable the Count option on a variable to compare this value against the number of times that the request element identified by a variable (e.g., a specific cookie or request header) occurs within the request.